konbraphat51/Unity-GoodInputManager/README.md

 #### DontWait?
 If true(checke), the action start without waiting next action.
 The action will be canceled on the next push

+## Push key not from key/buttons
+Use Push()
+You can register this to EventTrigger